Ankit0592/Masterbot/Report/report.md

 <br>
 3. Redundant issue/bugs- MasterBot can reduce the number of redundant issues in the system by pulling up issues from Jira that it thinks are similar to the one provided to it. <br>
  A. User (either of TA1 or TA2) enters ‘Duplicate MAS-77’ as a messageto the bot on slack.
 (MAS is the currently hosted project ID)<br>
    B. Bot provides issues which is/are suspected duplicate(s) of [MAS-77](https://masterbot.atlassian.net/browse/MAS-77).
-The duplicates reported are [MAS-76](https://masterbot.atlassian.net/browse/MAS-76), [MAS-94](https://masterbot.atlassian.net/browse/MAS-94), [MAS-95](https://masterbot.atlassian.net/browse/MAS-95) because they have very similar summaries. <br>
+The duplicates reported are [MAS-76](https://masterbot.atlassian.net/browse/MAS-76) <br>

 ![alt text](https://github.ncsu.edu/sbiswas4/CSC510_Fall17_Project/blob/master/Images/MasterBOT_Demo3.gif)